-Chrome is one of the most used web browsers, and it is recognized for providing a quick and efficient surfing experience.
+Chrome is one of the most used web browsers, and users recognize it for providing a quick and efficient surfing experience.
 However, particular user issues might arise on Chrome as a result of issues with the SSL certificate.
 The “err_certificate_transparency_required” error is one example.

-A digital certificate known as an SSL certificate is used to safeguard connections between web browsers and servers.
-It guarantees that all data sent and received between the two parties is encrypted and cannot be intercepted by third parties.
+An SSL certificate, known as a digital certificate, is used to safeguard connections between web browsers and servers.
+It guarantees that all data sent and received between the two parties is encrypted and prevents third parties from intercepting the information.

 Google adopted the Certificate Transparency policy as a security feature in 2013 to identify and stop SSL/TLS certificate fraud.
-This policy mandates that all SSL/TLS certificates granted for domains ending in “.google.com” or “.gstatic.com” be recorded in a certificate transparency log that is available to the general public.
-In an effort to strengthen the security and reliability of the internet, Google expanded this policy in 2018 to cover all websites, regardless of their domain name.
+This policy requires that all SSL/TLS certificates granted for domains ending in “.google.com” or “.gstatic.com” be recorded in a certificate transparency log that is available to the general public.
+To strengthen the internet’s security and reliability, Google expanded this policy in 2018 to cover all websites, regardless of their domain name.

 The ERR Certificate Transparency Required problem on Google Chrome can be because of several reasons;

-There are several possible causes for the “err certificate transparency required” issue.
+Several possible causes exist for the “err certificate transparency required” issue.

 The following are some typical causes of this error: